keithn/seatest/README.md

-#Seatest
+# Seatest

 A simple unit testing framework for C based on the xUnit style of unit testing.
-Ideal for Test Driven Development ( TDD ).
+Ideal for Test Driven Development (TDD).
 Designed to be portable.

 If you are new to TDD / Unit Testing, you may wish to jump straight to Getting Started.

-If you have experience with other xUnit type frameworks, you may wish to read through the general technical overview of SeaTest?
+If you have experience with other xUnit type frameworks, you may wish to read through the general technical overview of SeaTest.

 ## Features

 - xUnit style asserts
 - Fixtures
 - Setup / Teardown